CraftTweaker/CraftTweaker-Documentation/docs/Vanilla/World/IWorld.md

 It might be required to [import](/AdvancedFunctions/Import) the class to avoid errors.
 `import crafttweaker.world.IWorld`

+## Extending IBlockProperties
+IBlockState extends [IBlockAccess](IBlockAccess).
+That means that all methods that are available to [IBlockAccess](IBlockAccess) objects are also available to IBlockState objects.

 ## Creating an IWorld object
 Normally, you can derive this object from entities or other functions.
 If you need to create it yourself though, this is the way to go:
 Note that this method should only be called inside functions that are meant to be run inside minecraft, not during the loading circle.